danielkoryat/personal-website/README.md

    ```
 2. **Edit your content**
    - Update `data/site-config.json` with your info, experience, and skills.
-   - Use the admin panel (floating edit button) for easy content management.
+   - All content is managed through simple JSON configuration files.
 3. **Set up environment variables**
    - Create a `.env.local` for local dev, or use GitHub Secrets for production:
      - `EMAIL_USER` (Gmail address for contact form)